Edith Irvine: Health and later years

 During her later years, Irvine suffered from a medical condition which caused her severe joint pains throughout her body.
 Given that her condition had never been properly diagnosed, Irvine's doctors decided to treat it with painkillers.
 Irvine became addicted to the painkillers and was later sent to a six-week drug rehabilitation program in San Francisco following a suicide attempt.
 Following her treatment, Irvine had a relapse and became an alcoholic as well, leading to another hospitalization.
 She also began losing her hearing at an early age and was nearly deaf by age 45.

 Irvine and her brother Robert lived together most of their lives, as she never married and he did not marry until he was 60 years old.
 They continued to live together in the family home in Mokelumne Hill.
 Irvine never recovered from the medical and emotional problems that she suffered from in her later years.
-Not long after her brother, Bob, was granted legal guardianship for her on 8 June 1949, she died at age of 65.
+Not long after her brother, Bob, was granted legal guardianship for her on 8 June 1949, she died aged 65.
 In 1988, her small collection of photographs were donated to the Brigham Young University Library by her nephew, Jim Irvine, Bob’s son.